DerBrunoIR/SystemGoverner/README.md

 The main feature is the convinience of python as configuration language and the simplicity of the only interface `State`.

+Additionally there are some higher order utility classes for more convenient configuration.

 # Example Usage